ivanhrabcak/edupage-rest/README.md

 You can access the API documentation (swagger) by starting the API and going to `http://localhost:8000/docs`.

 # Warning
 This is far from production ready, it is only a starting point.
-It uses a global edupage object, so once someone logs in, everyone else using this API can access his account.
+It uses a global edupage object, so once someone logs in, everyone else using this API can access their account.

 It should be pretty use to edit my code to add authentication and switch account based on who's logged in.

 Checkout FastAPI: https://fastapi.tiangolo.com/